REPEATER ETTIQUETTE & OPERATING PROCEDURES

 communication.

-Any transmission
+Any

-stating, “<your callsign> listening”.
+repeater by stating, “<your callsign>

 Testing:

-To test repeater
+To

-access, DON’T just kerchunk the repeater
+test repeater access, DON’T just kerchunk the

-without identifying!
+repeater without identifying!
 Instead,

 use the term “testing”.
 Example: "<your callsign>